Air fryer asparagus is crunchy, delicious, and ready in less than 10 minutes, this makes the perfect super quick side dish.

 - Don’t discard those ends!
 Freeze them and use them to make stock when you have enough of them.
 Use the stock for making soups or risotto.

 - Rub with olive oil.
-Pour 1 teaspoon oil in the palm of your hand and rub the stalks well, making sure that each one is coated in a thin layer.
+Pour 1 teaspoon of oil into the palm of your hand and rub the stalks well, making sure that each one is coated in a thin layer.
 Do this directly in the basket of the machine.

 - Sprinkle well with salt and pepper and rub again.